Japanese Chin Dog Breed Information

 Japanese Chin History and Origin

-The Japanese Chin is not actually from Japan.
-Really!
-The dog originally came from China, probably around the 11th century.
+The Japanese Chin doesn't actually come from Japan.
+Its exact origin is still unclear, but it probably came to Japan from China or Korea.
 It was bred to be small.
 The smaller the better!
 The dog should fit in the sleeves of a Japanese kimono.
 Only Japanese noblemen could afford such a valuable dog.

 Where Does the Name Come From?